-You get the best of both worlds here: a pancake with a fluffy interior, a crispy exterior, and incredible buttery flavor.
+You get the best of all worlds here: a pancake with a fluffy interior, a crispy exterior, and incredible buttery flavor.

 Baking powder, lemon juice, and protein-rich soy milk work together to create serious air bubbles in the thick batter.
 And a bit of sugar aids in caramelization.

 Once a scoop hits the hot oiled pan, the pancakes rise, fluff up, and crisp around the edges.